Free Dutch forces: Normandy landings

 Following the landings at Normandy the Princess Irene Brigade, under Colonel A. C. de Ruyter van Steveninck, landed 8 August 1944.
 The brigade first saw combat under the British 6th Airborne Division at the River Orne near Breville, of the Orne bridgehead, called the "Hell-Fire Corner" by the Canadians, taking a single casualty.

 Following on the heels of the retreating Germans, the brigade advanced losing 15 men in the process by mid-September.
 On 11 September 1944, in eastern Belgium around Campine, the brigade came into contact with German SS, paratroopers, and fellow enemy countrymen of the Dutch SS Landstorm.

 Operation Market Garden

-On 20 September 1944 at midnight they cross the Dutch border near Valkenswaard, located south of Eindhoven as a part of Operation Market Garden.
+On 20 September 1944 at midnight they crossed the Dutch border near Valkenswaard, located south of Eindhoven as a part of Operation Market Garden.
 The brigade took positions along the river Meuse (Maas) near the then unnamed John S. Thompsonbrug bridge.
 The unit also participated in the liberation of Tilburg in 1944.